IDSNR/Social-Media-Automation-for-tech-related-content/README.md

         - transformers
         - hugging-face-hub
     - The code relies on external google colab for getting the subtitles of the video, as it is faster than running it locally (at least in my PC)
+    - Sensitive files and the files where the data is where all ignored, you can see the full structure of the project by looking at our .gitignore